Epilogue logo

 Depending on whether you’ve had conversations about your Will with your beneficiaries during your lifetime, they may or may not know they stand to inherit anything from your estate.

-If your Will is submitted to court to receive probate, your executor will be responsible for serving your beneficiaries with notice.
+If your Will is submitted to court for probate, your executor will be responsible for serving each of your beneficiaries with notice of their entitlement.
 This is a formal process that lets these people know that they have been named as your beneficiaries.
 You could also find out in a more informal way, but this is the first step for beneficiaries in the legal process.

 The probate court will review the Will and, if satisfied that all of the requirements are met, will authorize the executor to start administering the estate.
-The executor can then begin the process of fulfilling your wishes and distributing your assets.
-Some Wills may bypass probate court if a person’s total estate is modest, but each province sets different amounts for this exemption.
+The executor can then begin the process of fulfilling the wishes contained in the Will and distributing the assets.
+In some cases, a Will may not need to be probated before the executor begins dealing with and distributing assets.

 Here are some things to keep in mind about the executor of a Will when you’re a beneficiary: